Sequential composition of propositional logic programs: Introduction

-In a broader sense, this paper is a first step towards an algebra of rule-based logical theories and in the future we plan to adapt and generalize the methods of this paper to wider classes of theories, most importantly for first-, and higher-order logic programs \cite{Lloyd87,Apt90,Chen93,Miller12}, and non-monotonic logic programs under the stable model \cite{Gelfond91} or answer set semantics \cite{Lifschitz02} and extensions thereof (cf. \cite{Lifschitz19,Brewka11,Eiter09,Baral03}).
+In a broader sense, this paper is a further step towards an algebra of logic programs and in the future we plan to adapt and generalize the methods of this paper to wider classes of programs, most importantly to first-, and higher-order logic programs \cite{Apt90,Chen93,Lloyd87,Miller12}, and non-monotonic logic programs under the stable model \cite{Gelfond91} or answer set semantics and extensions thereof \cite<cf.>{Baral03,Brewka11,Eiter09,Lifschitz19} --- see \citeA{Antic21-2}.